oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 newtype Prob s a = Prob { runProb :: Map.Map a s }
 ```

-Because this doesn't allow duplicate keys, it will flatten association list on every bind.
-Unfortunately, there's no huge efficiency gain, and even some efficiency *loss* [@larsen_memory_2011].
-Also, the `Ord`{.haskell} constraint on `a`{.haskell} prevent the above representation from conforming to `Monad`{.haskell}. (at least the standard version in the prelude)
+Because this doesn't allow duplicate keys, it will flatten the association list on every bind.
+Unfortunately, there's no huge efficiency gain, and in some cases an efficiency *loss* [@larsen_memory_2011].
+Also, the `Ord`{.haskell} constraint on `a`{.haskell} prevents the above representation from conforming to `Monad`{.haskell}. (at least the standard version in the prelude)

 Interestingly, this type is exactly the same as the `GeneralMap`{.haskell} from above.
 This is a theme I kept running into, actually: the `GeneralMap`{.haskell} type represents not just maps, multimaps, sets, multisets, but also a whole host of other data structures.